Sports in Hamilton, Ontario: Innovations

 Ron Foxcroft is the owner of Fox 40 International who make 40,000 whistles/ day.
 Used by search and rescue professionals in major catastrophes like the San Francisco earthquake and Oklahoma City bombing, and collapse of the World Trade Center.
-Also used by Major League sports officials around the world like the NHL, NBA, NFL including the summer and winter Olympics.
+Also used by Major League sports officials around the world like the NHL, NBA, NFL including the Summer Olympics and Winter Olympics.

 Kenesky Sports on Barton & Wellington Streets is the site where Emil Kenesky (Emil "Pops" Kenesky) invented the hockey goalie pads in 1917.
 His new pads were cricket pads, modified, and widened to approximately 12 inches.
 The new pads caught on extremely quickly, and this style of pad was used by a majority of pro goalies right on to the 1970s.
 Hockey Hall of Famers like Johnny Bower, Jacques Plante and Terry Sawchuk having worn them.
 Kenesky's company became the best-known manufacturer of hockey equipment in Canada.
 Kenesky Sports also has a hockey school for goalies of all-ages.
 Alumni include NHL netminders Ray Emery and Dwayne Roloson.

 Charlie O'Brien, a former major league baseball catcher, after getting smashed in his mask by two consecutive foul-tip balls in a game, O'Brien had the idea for a new catcher's mask (a helmet, actually) while he was watching a hockey game.
 He worked with Van Velden Mask Inc., of Stoney Creek, Hamilton, Ontario, Canada, to develop his idea.
 The new design, called the All-Star MVP, was approved in 1996 by Major League Baseball.
 The company is a maker of hockey goalie masks and equipment and was named after the owner of the company, Gerry Van Velden.